 If we are successful and the Supreme Court rule that Uber drivers are entitled to workers’ rights, then all Uber drivers across Britain will be entitled to holiday pay.

-Drivers will also be entitled to receive the National Minimum Wage.
+As well as the Uber holiday pay claim, drivers will also be entitled to receive the National Minimum Wage.
 Only drivers who join the claim will receive compensation for unpaid holiday pay.

 Check your eligibility and join the claim